 - 2 teaspoons vanilla extract

-- 3 - 4 slices of Challah bread diced roughly (I prefer water Challah, which is made with water not eggs)
+- 3 - 4 slices Challah or brioche, diced roughly

-- Preheat the oven to 380°F. Oil a medium baking dish (such as a soufflé dish.
-It should be big enough to fit the pudding mixture.
-Or you can bake it in 2 small dishes or muffin tin).
+- Preheat the oven to 380°F. Oil a medium baking dish, big enough to fit the pudding mixture or individuals in a muffin tin.

-- Put the eggs in a medium bowl and beat.
-Add the agave, vanilla extract, salt and cardamom and beat until well combined.
-Add the Challah dice and push them into the mixture to soak them.
+- Put the eggs and tangerine juice in a medium bowl and whisk.
+Add the maple syrup, vanilla extract, salt and cardamom and beat until well combined.
+Add the Challah dice and push them in the mixture to soak.

 - Stir in the berries.

-- Spoon the mixture into the baking dish and put in the oven for 25 - 30 minutes.
+- Spoon the mixture into the baking dish and put bake for about 25 minutes.
+If you use a muffin tin, then bake for about 15 minutes.
 The bread pudding is ready when the top is golden brown.
 Let it cool for a few minutes before you remove it from the pan.
 You might need to use a sharp knife around the edges to help the bread to slide out.

-- Serve with a short drizzle of maple.
+- Serve with a short drizzle of maple syrup.